-"Fangamer VERSUS Attract Mode" will bringing some of the most creative video game fan-made artwork to PAX Prime this weekend.
+"Fangamer VERSUS Attract Mode" will bring some of the most creative video game fan-made artwork to PAX Prime this weekend.

 Video game collective Attract Mode and apparel maker Fangamer are hosting a gaming art show at PAX Prime this weekend in Seattle, Washington.